Before you even start to supplement, consider this:

 Foundational supplements

-Supporting the basics that everything else depends on
+Supporting the basics everything else depends on

 • Minerals and nutrients that are commonly low or poorly absorbed